Association for Logic Programming (ALP)

 - Recommended as full paper after second round.

 Authors of full papers are given the possibility of including supplementary material which is not part of the paper itself (i.e., it is not an appendix) and which is electronically posted together with the paper by CUP.
-Authors of TCs can choose between submitting a full-length paper (14 pages) or a short (2-3 pages) extended abstracts.
+Authors of TCs can choose between submitting a full-length paper (14 pages) or a short (2-3 pages) extended abstract.
 This should allow authors to submit a long version elsewhere if they wish.
 All regular papers and regular TCs will be presented during the conference.
-TCs are given a shorter slot at ICLP.
+TCs may be given a shorter slot at ICLP.

 7. ORGANIZATION OF CONFERENCE WORKSHOPS

 The General Chair, in consultation with the Program Chair, may appoint a Workshop Coordinator.
 The Workshop Coordinator will have the responsibility of: